Why Classic Poetry?

 The Widow At Windsor

 My process typically takes at least 10 iterations and some top 50.
 When you prompt the AI and get a response (ie. a new original song), you get critical feedback for how the AI is interpreting your prompt.
-Starting with generic styles and tags, the prompt is tweaked iteration after iteration.
+Starting with generic styles and tags, the prompt is tweaked until the style and melodies match the feeling of the poetry.
+Which does have a fair amount of subjectivity to it.

-One poem that required the most iterations was Kipling's "The Widow at Windsor".
+It took well over 50 iterations for Kipling's "The Widow at Windsor".
 Poets of that era wrote poetry intending them to be turned into music.
-Getting it to have an Imperial sounding beat and horn took a some iterations.
+Getting it to have an Imperial sounding beat and horn took some iterations.
 But, the real challenge was the lines intended to be said by a crowd of "poor beggars", ie. the subjects of a Queen who loved imperial expansion.
 Instead of using the words "poor beggars" in the track, I wanted an actual choir of peasants for those lines.
-Tweaking the prompting to get that choir took a few days of tries followed with contemplation of how to specifically tweak the prompt.
-Sleeping a bit on sticking points is good strategy IMO.
+Tweaking the prompting to get that choir I listened to over 100 AI generated tracks changing the prompt every 2-4 tracks.

 Loss And Gain (The Arrow and the song)